vic-torr/machines-monitor/README.md

 One person requesting elevator already in use.
 If the elevator is NOT in the way of requested floor, so it must switch direction to the requested floor.

 Test 4:
 X+1 persons requesting elevator to go to ground floor.
-It must atend X peoples THEN fetch the last one.
+It must attend X peoples THEN fetch the last one.

 Test 5:
-X persons curret in the elevator.
+X persons current in the elevator.
 It must stop whenever reaches a requested destination floor.

 <br />